kyverno/website/content/en/docs/Writing policies/verify-images.md

 1. Some registry calls can take a few seconds to complete.
 Hence, the webhook timeout should be set to a higher number such as 15 seconds.

-2. Prometheus metrics and the Kyverno CLI, are currently not supported.
+2. Prometheus metrics and the Kyverno CLI are currently not supported.
 Check the [Kyverno GitHub](https://github.com/kyverno/kyverno/labels/imageVerify) for a complete list of pending issues.